 Burdock Root (Gobo)

-Burdock root is typically available year-round, with a peak season in the summer through the fall.
+Burdock root is available year-round, with a peak season in the summer through fall.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |La Costa Resort & Spa Vue||Carlsbad CA||760-930-7063|

 Recipes that include Burdock Root (Gobo).
 One is easiest, three is harder.